randilfernando/samples/Node.js/01 - Sample RESTAPI application/README.md

 Now run ```npm run start``` or ```node app.js``` to start the application.
 Console message shoud display that the server started successfully and goto [http://localhost:3000/movies](http://localhost:3000/movies) to access the server.

-To understand the implementation please refer source files (files are when documented)
+To understand the implementation please refer source files (files are well documented)
 > Hint: use app.js as the starting point